uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 - [Retrieve Insurance Policies Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Insurance-Policies-Income/paths/~1individuals~1income-received~1insurance-policies~1{nino}~1{taxYear}/get)
 - [Delete Insurance Policies Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Insurance-Policies-Income/paths/~1individuals~1income-received~1insurance-policies~1{nino}~1{taxYear}/delete)

-### Pensions Income
+### Pensions income

 Customers in receipt of foreign pensions must continue to report this income to HMRC.
 For more information about these income types, refer to [Self Assessment: Foreign (SA106) (GOV.UK)](https://www.gov.uk/government/publications/self-assessment-foreign-sa106).
 Customers should also tell HMRC about their foreign pension.
 For more information, refer to [Self Assessment: additional information SA101 (GOV.UK)](https://www.gov.uk/government/publications/self-assessment-additional-information-sa101).

-Customers can use their software to submit the information above.
+Customers can use their software to submit the information above after the end of the tax year.
 The software can use the following endpoints to enable customers to:

 * [Retrieve Pensions Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Pensions-Income/paths/~1individuals~1income-received~1pensions~1%7Bnino%7D~1%7BtaxYear%7D/get)
 * [Create and Amend Pensions Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Pensions-Income/paths/~1individuals~1income-received~1pensions~1%7Bnino%7D~1%7BtaxYear%7D/put)
 * [Delete Pensions Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Pensions-Income/paths/~1individuals~1income-received~1pensions~1%7Bnino%7D~1%7BtaxYear%7D/delete)

-### Other Income
+### Other income

 Customers should tell HMRC about their other taxable income.
 This includes miscellaneous income like casual earnings, commission or freelance income.

-Customers can use their software to submit different types of other income.
+Customers can use their software to submit different types of other income at any time during the tax year.
 This includes information about business receipts, all other income received while outside the UK, foreign income and gains, chargeable foreign benefits and gifts and omitted foreign income.

 The software can use the following endpoints to enable customers to: